rolandyuwy/tp/docs/DeveloperGuide.md

 The sorting order is in accordance to what is likely the most useful order for the user.

-Thus, `SortDescCommand` sorts the list of food by description, with items of the same description sorted by expiry date from oldest to newest, and items of the same description and expiry date sorted by priority from `HIGH` to `LOW`.
+* `SortDescCommand` sorts the list of food by description, with items of the same description sorted by expiry date from oldest to newest, and items of the same description and expiry date sorted by priority from `HIGH` to `LOW`.

-Similarly, `SortExpiryCommand` sorts the list of food by expiry date from oldest to newest, with items of the same expiry date sorted by priority from `HIGH` to `LOW`, and items of the same expiry date and priority sorted by description.
+* `SortExpiryCommand` sorts the list of food by expiry date from oldest to newest, with items of the same expiry date sorted by priority from `HIGH` to `LOW`, and items of the same expiry date and priority sorted by description.

-Similarly, `SortPriorityCommand` sorts the list of food by priority from `HIGH` to `LOW`, with items of the same priority sorted by expiry date from oldest to newest, and items of the same priority and expiry date sorted by description.
+* `SortPriorityCommand` sorts the list of food by priority from `HIGH` to `LOW`, with items of the same priority sorted by expiry date from oldest to newest, and items of the same priority and expiry date sorted by description.

-When the sort commands are executed by calling `SortDescCommand#execute(Model model)` or `SortExpiryCommand#execute(Model model)` or `SortPriorityCommand#execute(Model model)`, the `versionedFoodInventory` attribute in `model` is sorted, which hence permanently sorts the `internalList` attribute in `UniqueFoodList`.
+When the sort commands are executed by calling `SortDescCommand#execute(Model model)` or `SortExpiryCommand#execute(Model model)` or `SortPriorityCommand#execute(Model model)`, the `VersionedFoodInventory` attribute in `model` is sorted, which hence permanently sorts the `ObservableList<Food>` attribute in `UniqueFoodList`.

 This is done so by calling `model#sortFoodInventory(Comparator<Food>... comparators)` method in `model` which takes in a variable number of relevant `comparators` in order to sort the food list.